 Cross-Cultural Psychology in Perugia, Italy

 We stay in Perugia for 13 days and Florence for 5 days.
-Perugia is a famous collegiate town in central Italy and the capital of the Umbria region.
+Perugia is a historic, cobblestone collegiate town in central Italy and the capital of the Umbria region.
 Florence is the birthplace of the Renaissance and capital of the Tuscany region.
 You will not find another class or tour that will show you this much and allow you to experience Italy in this manner!

 DirectorBill Evans | email@example.com | Psychology

 Students will stay in the historic cobblestone centers of both Perugia and Florence.
-Accommodations are provided at the Hotel Priori in Perugia (13 nights) and the Hotel Columbia in Florence (5 nights).
+Accommodations are provided at the Hotel Fortuna in Perugia (13 nights) and the Hotel Colomba in Florence (5 nights).
 Both hotels offer complimentary WI-fi internet access.
-All meals will be covered in the program fee.
+Hotels are centrally located and public transportation is easily accessible.

 Additional Items to Consider

 Prerequisites for PSYC200: GPSYC101 or PSYC160

-- Official transcript required for first-semester transfer students and non-JMU students.
+- Official transcript required for non-JMU and first semester transfer students.

 All dates are tentative and subject to change